LUDI FLORALES

 - Lights: radio-controlled Compact Flashes

-- Insect infestation: 2 times.
+- Insect infestations: 2 times.
+Exterminated with Dobol.